|Credits: Sole author

 |Credits: Sole author, minus a few editorial additions from the developer, Phil Boulle.

-Notes: While the original version of this book is long out of print, it’s available as both a PDF and a print-on-demand paperback at DriveThruRPG.com.
+Notes: While the original version of this book is long out of print, it’s available used, but also as both a PDF and a print-on-demand paperback at DriveThruRPG.com.
 You can get it by clicking here.

 The final novel for Vampire: The Masquerade (at least in its current incarnation), this is also my first published novel.
 My sincerest thanks to Phil for offering me the opportunity, and for his help in polishing the book to its current luster.